 |Characteristic||Number of Donations||Percent of Donations||HIV||HCV||HBV||HTLV||Syphilis|

 All transmissible infection positive donations are destroyed.
 The main source of risk is when a blood donor acquired the infection too recently to be detected by testing.
 This is called the “window period” of infection.
-With current state-of-the-art testing the window period is very short.
-For HIV and HCV an infection would be detected within 1 to 2 weeks of a donor being infected, and for HBV within one month.
+With current testing the window period is very short.
+For HIV and HCV an infection would be detected within 1 to 2 weeks of a donor being infected by nucleic acid testing (NAT) and for HBV within one month.
 The residual risk of infection is the estimated risk of a potentially infectious donation being given during the “window period”.
-These estimates were revised in 2015 as shown in Table 2.
+These estimates, shown in Table 2 are based on new infections (positive donations with a prior donation which tested negative within the last 3 years) and include 2018 -2020 data.
 The risk is currently extremely low, but of course it can never be zero.

 Table 3: Risk factors for infectious disease in blood donors